-An R-1 is a foreign national who is coming to the United States temporarily to be employed as a minister or in another religious vocation or occupation at least part time (an average of at least 20 hours per week).
+The R-1 visa allows a foreign national who is coming to the United States to be temporarily employed as a minister or in another religious vocation or occupation at least part time (an average of at least 20 hours per week).

 A religious occupation could include employment by:

 - A non-profit religious organization in the United States

 - A religious organization that is authorized by a group tax exemption holder to use its group tax exemption